-Admissions Office-Helms College 5171 Eisenhower Pkwy Macon, GA 31206 478-471-4394 Admissions Office-Helms College 3145 Washington Road Augusta, GA 30907 706-854-4721
+Admissions Office-Helms College 5171 Eisenhower Pkwy Macon, GA 31206 478.471.4394 Admissions Office-Helms College 3145 Washington Road Augusta, GA 30907 706.854.4721

-After application materials are received, prospective students will be scheduled to take the Wonderlic Scholastic Level Exam (SLE).
-After testing has occurred and application materials are received, the application will be reviewed by the Vice President of Enrollment and, if accepted, the admissions department will notify the applicant in writing of the admission decision.
-Upon acceptance, students will complete an Enrollment Agreement.
+After application materials are received or submitted in person, prospective students will be scheduled to take the Wonderlic Scholastic Level Exam (SLE).
+After testing has occurred and all application materials are received, the admissions department will notify the applicant in writing of the admissions decision.
+Upon acceptance to Helms College, students will complete an Enrollment Agreement.

 Students may not enroll in more than one Helms College program at a time.
-Students who desire to complete a higher-level program after completion of their initial program must complete a new enrollment agreement and meet the acceptance requirements of that program.
-For students who's initial Wonderlic SLE result falls below the minimum score required, lower-level program completion with an overall GPA of 2.8 or higher waives the requirement for Wonderlic SLE retesting.
+Students who desire to complete a higher-level program after completion of their initial program must complete a new enrollment agreement and must meet the acceptance requirements of that program.